 Verizon 5G phones

 5G phones at Verizon generally cost as much as they do at other carriers, but there are some exceptions.
-In a few cases, phone makers have to develop special versions of phones to work with Verizon’s mmWave network, and that translates to higher costs.
+In a few cases, phone makers have to develop special versions of phones to work with Verizon’s Ultra Wideband network, and that translates to higher costs.
 The Samsung Galaxy A71 5G, for example, costs $649 at Verizon — a $50 premium over what other carriers charge.
 The LG Velvet and OnePlus 8 cost $100 more at Verizon than they do at other carriers.

-These are the 5G-capable phones currently available at Verizon.
+Here's a selection of some of the 5G-capable phones currently available at Verizon.

 Verizon 5G plans and costs